3 Terrifying Feedbacks...& What to Do About Each

 As the clock passes 3:00 am, you sip your coffee and ponder what to do about this situation.
 Then, genius strikes.
 Just last week you were reading this blog post on the topic of Amazon feedback removal.
 After tracking down the article once again, you begin to feel a glimmer of hope.
 Your research concludes that the customer violated Amazon community guidelines by revealing your personal details, which means the rating could be eligible for removal.

-So, as a next step, you decide to submit a removal request with Amazon seller support (click here for a refresher on how to do that).
+So, as a next step, you decide to submit a removal request with Amazon seller support.
 One problem solved...for now anyway.

 #2: The Customer Besmirches Your Top-Performing Product (Only)